Side Mutations¶

 await client.my_custom_mutation(scene.id, scene.my_custom_field)

-Be sure to include "my_custom_field" in __tracked_fields__ so the dirty
+Be sure to include "my_custom_field" in __tracked_fields__ so the dirty detector notices changes to it.

 See Also¶

-- Relationship DSL — declaring entity relationships
+- Relationship DSL — declaring entity relationships with

 belongs_to,habtm,has_many,has_many_through. - Batched Mutations — how side mutations fit into the batch flow.